-Failing to take early, decisive action to deal with variances is often the reason why projects fail.
+Failing to take early and decisive actions to address the variances of issues is often the reason why projects change too much and ultimately fail.

-One of the risks to consider is scope creep.
-Your project may have had clear boundaries at the start, but those boundaries can become quite fluid once you get into the execution phase.
-Before you know it, the project scope has expanded.
-And the danger is that your budget, timeline, or deliverables could be affected.
+Your project can have clear boundaries at the start, but those boundaries become quite fluid once you get into the execution phase.
+Before you know it, the project's scope has expanded.

 Make sure clients and stakeholders understand the implications of making changes.
 And if the scope must change, then update the plan and let everyone know.